2014 Windsor municipal election

 The 2014 Windsor municipal election occurred on October 27, 2014, to elect the Mayor of Windsor, Windsor City Council and the Greater Essex County District School Board, Windsor Essex Catholic District School Board, Conseil scolaire catholique Providence and Conseil scolaire Viamonde.

 The election was held on the same day as elections in every other municipality in Ontario, as well as the elections in neighbouring towns in Essex County.

 Mayor

 Incumbent three-term Mayor Eddie Francis announced in early 2014 that he would not be standing for re-election.

-NOTE: (X) denotes the incumbent candidate.